Data spaces for Europe

 Time Machine Organisation

 Our role in the data space is a fantastic opportunity to drive our sector’s digital transformation.
 We’re excited to deliver higher-quality digital data that can be used and reused in everything from school projects to world-changing research.
 We’re looking forward to advances in 3D - for preservation and restoration and to boost opportunities in tourism and creative industries.
 We’re excited about what advanced technologies like augmented and virtual reality and artificial intelligence can do to get culture to more people more usefully; and we can’t wait to build digital capacity among the professionals in our sector.

 Would you like to learn more?
-The data space will be in focus at our upcoming conference, Europeana 2022, with the first day (Wednesday 28 September) exploring perspectives on the data space for digital cultural heritage.
-Join us to explore the data space in practice, what it means for Europeana as we know it - and share why it’s something that institutions across the cultural heritage sector should be excited about.
+The data space was in focus at our conference, Europeana 2022, with the first day (Wednesday 28 September) exploring perspectives on the data space for digital cultural heritage.
+Watch a recording of the opening of the day from Harry Verwayen.